OpenSwitchNOS/openswitch-ops/tests/interfaces/phy_interface_test.md

 #### Test setup

 ### Description
-Bring up two intefaces, with default autoneg (not configured).
+Bring up two interfaces, with default autoneg (not configured).
 Verify autoneg is set to "on" and pings succeed.
 Disable autoneg, verify admin_state is down, error=autoneg_required, and pings fail.
 Enable autoneg, verify autoneg is set to "on", and pings succeed.
 Remove autoneg (no autoneg) and it goes back to default (on).
 Verify autoneg is set to "on" and pings succeed.